 Key Takeaways

-- Experts suggest feeding a pregnant dog with a diet that is high in protein, healthy carbohydrates, and fats.
+- Experts highly recommend feeding a pregnant dog with a diet that has a good amount of protein, healthy carbohydrates, and fats.

-Getting the good news that your dog is pregnant should be a happy and exciting time.
-Not sure what to feed a pregnant dog?
-The thing to keep in mind is that your dog needs high-quality diet with a good amount of protein, carbs, and fats to ensure adequate energy intake and help both your mama dog and her puppies grow healthy.
+Getting the good news that your dog is pregnant should be a happy and exciting time, but if you are not sure what to feed a pregnant dog, I’m here to help you.
+The thing to keep in mind is that your dog needs high-quality diet with sufficient protein, carbs, and fats to ensure adequate energy intake and help both your mama dog and her puppies grow healthy.

-I always advise pet parents to discuss a pregnant dog’s needs with the vet before breeding to help prepare for nine weeks of gestation and understand her nutritional needs.
+I always advise pet parents to discuss a pregnant dog’s needs with the vet before breeding to help prepare them for nine weeks of gestation and understand her nutritional requirements.
 Knowing what to feed a pregnant dog goes a long way in determining how successful her pregnancy will be.
 The impact of her diet will affect her chances of pain-free labor and levels of lactation.

 Before Pregnancy